-As colleges and universities transition to online courses and remote work because of COVID-19, everyone is asking the question: how are we going to improve workplace collaboration?
+As the world continues to be online because of COVID-19, everyone is asking: how are we going to improve workplace collaboration?

 It takes time, space, and money to bring employees together.
 Although the benefits of increased collaboration are not always apparent at first, they become more visible over time.
 The core benefit of collaboration is the ability to share knowledge and expertise quickly and easily.
 This leads to better products and innovations, which drives better profitability, employee engagement, and employee satisfaction.

 Tackling workplace collaboration relies on three things: your company culture, workspace, and technology.

 Across these categories, we have identified a few tips that will help you improve workplace collaboration.
 The suggestions below will help your company to become more engaging, resourceful, and profitable.

 The number one thing that any leader can do to improve workplace collaboration is to lead by example.
 Instead of using mass emails, executives should begin using workplace collaboration tools when communicating with employees.
 This inspires employees to use these tools for their own projects.

 2. Align around a shared vision and purpose